-With each action, Ripples proliferate throughout Linh’s social network, the way the Near-Death Experiencer had come to know when his wife had visited the business, and his chain of cause-and-effect, inflicting suffering on the clerk, returned.
-Does this mean Linh will experience these sorts of secondary Ripples ten, twenty, one-hundred steps removed from her initial act?
-Freewill’s potential expression alters the salience of subsequent Ripples with each individual involved.
-For instance, after Linh hears a rumor that Dave lied about her, she, without a word, punches him in the face.
-Whether Dave lied or not, Linh’s experience in the Hall of her violence will be the most salience possible, or relived at the highest level of fidelity.
-It would be similar to the Corsican Brothers,i but instead of a replicated punch (as with the Brothers), Linh experiences that exact punch from Dave’s exact point of view.
+The potential exercise of freewill alters the initial salience of subsequent Ripples with each individual involved.
+For instance, early morning one day, Linh gets a text from Felix, her coworker, that he’d heard their mutual friend, Dave, lied about her sexual orientation to her romantic interest, Dave’s boss, Noa.
+She races over to Dave’s house, bolts through the front door, and without preamble, punches him square in the face, before screaming incoherently and storming off in tears.
+Whether Dave lied or not, Linh’s experience in the Hall (or Spiral) will be the most salient possible, or relived at the highest level of fidelity.
+It would be similar to the Corsican Brothers, [iii] but instead of a replicated punch (as with the Brothers), Linh experiences that exact punch from Dave’s exact point of view.
 This is not karma, punishment, or tit-for-tat, but Complete Information– the Ripples those men had experienced during their NDEs.
-Like them, Linh will fully know her abuse– the contact between cheek and knuckles, spark of adrenaline, and thoughts of betrayal rattling in Dave’s head.
+Like them, Linh will fully know her abuse– the contact between nose and knuckles, spark of adrenaline, and thoughts of bewilderment rattling in Dave’s brain.

-Subsequent reactions from Linh’s Ripple now race through the lives of others.
-Although Dave has the freewill to forgive Linh, as we all know, “letting it go” is difficult.
-So, with some predictability, moments later, Dave, still feeling angry and betrayed, slaps his brother Sid for an ill-conceived comment involving Felix, Sid’s boyfriend.
-Later, Sid ends up screaming at Felix, who did nothing more than agree that the comment was in poor taste.
 Not one of these moments would otherwise have reached their emotional height without the driving force of Linh’s initial violence (justified or not).
 Linh’s portion of these causes means a corresponding portion of effects– with each new Ripple, the salience (qualia’s experienced quality) diminishes.
-For instance, Linh may not feel the slap as clearly as Dave will, who actually slapped Sid, or as clearly as her initial punch to Dave, but like the man whose NDE took him to that store to account for his actions towards his wife, Linh too will feel her chain of Ripples cast along her network of connections, including Felix’s confusion and frustration over Sid’s sudden outburst of anger.
+For instance, Linh may not feel the slap as clearly as Dave will, who actually slapped Sid, or as clearly as her initial punch to Dave, but like the man whose NDE took him to that store to account for his actions towards his wife, Linh, too, will feel her chain of Ripples cast along her network of connections, including Felix’s confusion and fear over Sid’s obvious overreaction.

-With each cause leading to a new effect, the portion of Linh’s ownership for those second, third, forth (and so on) set of Ripples equally lessens, as each newly involved person has the freewill to seek “justice” or forgive– the disruptive cycle either inflamed or dissolved.
-Therefore, as her Ripple compounds into a vast network of Ripples, involving more and more people, the number of connected experiences she’ll have in the Concert Hall exponentially increases, but on the other hand, the salience of each decreases, eventually becoming mere data, like a massive set of reference material.
+With each cause leading to a new effect, the portion of Linh’s ownership for those second, third, forth (and so on) sets of Ripples equally lessens, as each newly involved person has the freewill to either seek justice or forgiveness– the disruptive cycle either inflamed or dissolved.
+Therefore, as her Ripple compounds into a vast network of Ripples, involving more and more people, the number of connected experiences she’ll have exponentially increases, but on the other hand, the salience decreases, eventually becoming mere data, like a massive set of reference material.

 If Love is able to create unlimited novelty, then what would motivate anyone to enter a universe shaped by and subject to Power?
-In the “heaven” of Love, Linh always knows exactly what Dave thinks about her– no misunderstandings, no lies– and should she hit Dave in the face, she’d immediately suffer the experience.
-Although in the Hall her understanding of others is broadened, perhaps it isn’t worth it– perhaps she doesn’t want to know all of her Ripples.
+In the “heaven” of Love, Linh always knows exactly what Dave thinks about her– no misunderstandings, no lies– and should she hit Dave in the face, she’d simultaneously suffer the experience.
+Although in the Hall her understanding of others is comprehensive, perhaps it isn’t worth it– perhaps she doesn’t want to know all of her Ripples.
 In the case of a person like Hitler, it would take an act of unusual resilience to know the sum of his actions on Earth, and perhaps he has understandably chosen to stay separate, confined to an isolated existence.

 Previous